 We saw virtually no fat Kiwis (other than the birds, of course).
 Despite this good example, I was able to gain 6 pounds on the trip.

 We had a Ginger beer at an early lunch and kept ordering the whole trip.
 Some brands are quite spicy with strong ginger flavors, much more interesting that US ginger ale.
-Checking through Amazon, it looks like ginger beer is classified in the US as a mixer.
-We have best enjoyed the Fever Tree brand.
+It seems ginger beer is classified in the US as a mixer.
+We have best enjoyed the Fever Tree and Diet Bundaberg brands.